 To export this Custom profile type OP on the command line press enter and select profiles tab from options window.
 Now click on Custom profile from the list of profiles and click on the Export button as shown in the image below.

 Specify a location where you want to save your profile then give it a name.
 For the current example I have named it as Custom Profile, click on save button.
-You will notice that an ARG file will be created at specified location.
+You will notice that an ARG file will be created at the specified location.

 To use this profile in other workstations copy it there and click import on profiles tab of options window then locate the file and click open.
 The Custom profile will be added to the list of available profiles.
 Set this profile as current and all custom settings will be replaced by the settings stored in Custom profile.